Updated February 2014

-The RD&D program supports building, installing, operating, and testing commercial plant support systems and a 120-machine cascade that would be incorporated in the full commercial plant in Piketon, Ohio, which is planned to operate 96 identical cascades.
+The RD&D program supports building, installing, operating, and testing commercial plant support systems and a 120-machine cascade that could be incorporated in the full commercial plant in Piketon, Ohio, which is planned to operate 96 identical cascades.

 The cooperative agreement between USEC and DOE defines the scope, funding and technical goals for the program.
-The total investment in the program will be up to $350 million, with DOE providing 80 percent, or $280 million, and USEC providing 20 percent, or $70 million, of the total.

 - Centrifuge operations, testing and manufacturing are also continuing at USEC’s facilities in Oak Ridge, TN.
-AC100 machines will be manufactured through the end of the year to sustain the industrial base.

 - During construction of the demonstration cascade systems in early 2013, the program added more than 300 workers in Ohio, Tennessee and other states, raising the total project workforce to more than 1,100 workers at that time.